 Volunteering with EPAfrica has helped 59% of our volunteers go on to get a specific job!

 In the UK

-We recruit students and young people from the Cambridge, London and Oxford regions.
+We recruit students and young people from the Cambridge, London, Oxford, and Warwick regions.